matm/jQuery-File-Upload-Wiki/Options.md

 ## Options for the basic jQuery File Upload Plugin

 ### namespace
-Allows to use multiple instances of the File Upload Plugin on the same page by avoiding event handler collisions.
+Allows to use multiple instances of the File Upload Plugin on the same upload form.
+Mutliple instances of the plugin can be used on the same page without having to set different namespaces.

 * Type: *String*
 * Default: `'file_upload'`